Ergonomics is centered on people at work

 Defined as the science of fitting workspaces to the individuals using them.
 Ergonomics aims to reduce discomfort and improve efficiency and productivity.
 (Humanscale) This is best accomplished by designing tasks, work spaces, tools, lighting, and equipment to fit the employee's physical build and capabilities (NIOSH).

 Consider height and angle of your monitor, desk and chair height.
 Do you feel neck discomfort or are your wrists hurting at the end of the work day?
 An understanding of ergonomic priciples and human factors can prevent most workplace injuries by putting an emphasis on proper posture and adjusting equipment and tools to minimize the impact of repetitive movements.

-Staff, faculty, and students may request ergonomic assistance.
-The Ergonomic Resources near the end of the page offer guidance for anyone seeking to feel better while using a computer/laptop.
+Health Promotion and Wellness offers education, individual and group recommendations for the office environment, and consults with departments responsible for large scale renovations and improvements.Staff, faculty, and students may request ergonomic assistance.
+The resources near the end of the page offer guidance for anyone seeking to feel better while using a computer/laptop.